 - There were 1,610 entrants to ITE courses in Wales in 2021/22; 935 on primary school courses and 675 on secondary school courses.

 - Although the number of entrants for secondary ITE courses in Wales for 2021/22 was lower than it was in 2020/21, entrants in 2021/22 were still higher than they were for every year between 2015/16 and 2019/20.

 - The number of entrants to primary school ITE courses in Wales was 20% higher than the allocations in 2021/22.

 - The number of entrants to secondary school ITE courses in Wales was 34% lower than the allocations in 2021/22.

-- There has been an increase in first year ITE students in Wales able to teach in Welsh for the second year in a row, standing at 455 students in 2020/21.
-This accounts for 27% of the total number of first year ITE students in Wales, the same proportion as in 2020/21
+- The number of first year ITE students in Wales training to be able to teach in Welsh was 4% lower than it was in 2020/21, standing at 325 students in 2021/22.
+However, this accounts for 20% of the total number of first year ITE students in Wales, the same proportion as in 2020/21

-- Science, English and Mathematics are the most common priority subjects for entrants to secondary school ITE courses in Wales.
+- Mathematics, Biology and Welsh were the most common priority subjects for entrants to secondary school ITE courses in Wales.